BruceDone/awesome-crawler/README.md

 ## C#
-* [ccrawler](http://www.findbestopensource.com/product/ccrawler) - Built in C# 3.5 version. it contains a simple extention of web content categorizer, which can saparate between the web page depending on their content.
+* [ccrawler](http://www.findbestopensource.com/product/ccrawler) - Built in C# 3.5 version. it contains a simple extension of web content categorizer, which can saparate between the web page depending on their content.
 * [SimpleCrawler](https://github.com/lei-zhu/SimpleCrawler) - Simple spider base on mutithreading, regluar expression.
 * [DotnetSpider](https://github.com/zlzforever/DotnetSpider) - This is a cross platfrom, ligth spider develop by C#.
 * [Abot](https://github.com/sjdirect/abot) - C# web crawler built for speed and flexibility.